Play video icon.

 Cates

-Noah Plomgren (Cates) is very happy to be making his Arena Stage debut in the company of these brilliant artists and theatremakers.
+Noah Plomgren (Cates) is very happy to be making his Arena Stage debut in the company of these brilliant artists and theatermakers.
 Most recently, Noah appeared Off-Broadway in Anna Christie at St. Ann’s Warehouse, and on Broadway in Dead Outlaw.
-Other favorite credits include the national tours of Finding Neverland, Hair, and Galileo (Berkeley Rep), Sweat (The Guthrie), Grounded (Metropolitan Opera), Sense & Sensibility (Cape Playhouse), All is Calm (Alabama Shakespeare Festival), Cabaret (Ogunquit Playhouse), Noises Off (Pittsburgh Public), and others at Goodspeed, The Rev, Bay Street Theater, City Theater Company, and The Hangar Theater.
+Other favorite credits include the national tours of Finding Neverland and Hair; Galileo (Berkeley Rep); Sweat (The Guthrie); Grounded (Metropolitan Opera); Sense and Sensibility (Cape Playhouse); All is Calm (Alabama Shakespeare Festival); Cabaret (Ogunquit Playhouse); Noises Off (Pittsburgh Public); and others at Goodspeed, The REV, Bay Street Theater, City Theater Company, and Hangar Theatre.
 Television credits include Law & Order: Organized Crime.
 Education: Carnegie Mellon.
 Instagram: @plomegranate

 NATALYA LYNETTE RATHNAM